jcohen42/Engram/docs/9-errors.md

 It may be helpful to think of syntax errors as typos.
 If you are having a hard time figuring out what was spelled wrong, try referring back to this tutorial or asking a friend to look over your code.

 # Compilation Errors
 These errors happen when every sentence is spelled and phrased correctly, but Engram sees something that doesn't make sense.
-Compilation errors happen before your program starts executing, and stop the execution of the program.
+Compilation errors happen before your program starts executing.
+They stop the execution of the program.
 When you get a compilation error, Engram will let you know how you can fix it.
 The 4 types of compilation errors are explained below.

 ## Function Name Mismatch
-In the section on functions we mentioned that the function name at the beginning must match the name at the end, with correct capitalization and spelling.
+In the section on functions, we mentioned that the function name at the beginning must match the name at the end (with correct capitalization and spelling).
 If even one letter is different, you will get a function mismatch error like below:
 ```
 Error: Function EvenOrOdd does not match its end specifier.
 We expected to receive EvenOrOdd on line 3 but got evenorOdd.